 Paying accreditation fees, as determined by NAACLS, by the due date.

-Informing NAACLS of relevant administrative and operational changes within 30 days.
-These include changes in program official names, physical addresses, URL or telephone numbers; status or location, changes in CEO/dean or president/chancellor, and institution name.
+Informing NAACLS of relevant administrative and operational changes within 30 days of the official announcement.
+These include, but are not limited to, changes in program official names, physical addresses, URLs, or telephone numbers; CEO/dean or president/chancellor; institution name; and program status (inactive, reactivation, closing).

 Agreeing to a site visit date before the end of the period for which accreditation is awarded.